Construction Guidelines for Deluxe Scanning Fabry-Perot Interferometer Kit

 Dual polarization option:

-For simulataneously monitoring the orthogonally polarized longitudinal modes of a random polarized HeNe or other similar laser, this adds an additional photodiode and a small polarizing beam-splitter cube (PBSC).
+For simulataneously monitoring the orthogonally polarized longitudinal modes of a random polarized HeNe or other similar laser, this adds an additional photodiode with sockets for both, a polarizing beam-splitter cube (PBSC), and small custom PCB.
 The PBSC splits the beam to the two photodiodes.
-The simplest mechanical arrangement is to attach the PDs to the PBSC directly with adhesive such as 5 Minute Epoxy.
-This leads of this assembly can then be slipped through the Perf. board.
-The PDs should be wired independently and sent to separate channels of your scope, preferably via twisted pairs.
+The PDs are wired independently and sent to separate channels of your scope, preferably via twisted pairs.
 The polarization axes of your laser will then need to be aligned with the SFPI "head".
+Since there may be some crosstalk due to 100s or 1000s of reflections messing with the polarization, a proper preamp is desirable.
+This would include cross-channel compensation.
+Details are provided in: Dual Polarization Detectors for Scanning Fabry-Perot Interferometer.

 What you must provide: